Lawyer for Fathers’ Rights

 If the results show you are the child’s father, the court will officially establish your paternity, which means you will be legally recognized as the father.

-You must go through this process to establish paternity if you are an unmarried father and you want to exercise your right to child support, child custody, or visitation.
+You must go through this process to establish paternity if you are an unmarried father and you want to exercise your right to child support, child custody rights, or visitation/parenting time agreement.

 Schedule A Free Phone Consultation With Our Fathers’ Rights Attorneys in Southfield

 Fathers need strategic guidance and effective legal representation in order to protect their rights.
 If you are a father who is involved in a family law dispute, it’s in your best interest to reach out to our experienced fathers’ rights attorneys in Southfield.
-With decades of legal experience, our attorneys have the knowledge and resources that it takes to win complex family law cases on behalf of men in Michigan.
+With decades of legal experience, our attorneys have the knowledge and resources that it takes to win complex divorce or custody dispute cases on behalf of men in Michigan.

-Learn more about your legal options and how we can help by contacting us today.
+Learn more about your legal options, understanding fathers rights, and how we can help by contacting us today.
 To schedule a free phone consultation, call 248-356-2326 or submit your information using the form on this website.